Department of Mathematics and Computer Science

 |6432||VLSI Systems Design (4)

 The use of a highly integrated suite of CAD (Computer Aided Design) tools to design and test a bit-sliced microprocessor that implements concepts from CS 6430.
-Prerequisites: CS 4432 and 6430 or consent of instructor.
+Prerequisites: CS 4432 or consent of instructor.
 Three hrs. lect., 3 hrs. lab.

 |65201||Cryptography and Data Security (4)